Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 ```
 Start by declaring the document type, then add an HTML tag, create a head element, and include meta tags.

-Next in your HTML file, you will import some external stylesheets.
+Next in your HTML file, you will import some external stylesheets:

 ```html
  <link